How to take on Mega Ampharos in Pokémon Go

 Reshiram

-The Legendary mascot of Pokémon Black, Reshiram makes for a great counter to Mega Ampharos.
+The Legendary mascot of Pokémon Black, Reshiram is our last top counter to Mega Ampharos.
 Reshiram has only had one run in Raids and that was during a global pandemic, so many players don't even have one, much less the Candy to power it up.
 Still, if you have Reshiram, this Dragon and Fire type resists Electric type attacks, but takes double damage from Rock.
 Dragon Breath and Draco Meteor are the moves you'll want your Reshiram to know for this fight.

 Back ups?